rls-moe/secl/README.md

 Numbers are divided into integers and floats with no predefined precision.

-Integers must be noted as digits in full.
+Integers must be noted as digits in full, leading digits may be used. `0x`, `0o` and `0b` are used for hexadecimal, octal and binary notation respectively.

 Floats can be noted in normal decimal notation, exponent notation or scientific notation: